microsoft/app-store-vsts-extension/CONTRIBUTING.md

 ```bash
 gulp
 ```
 This command will create the _build folder at the root of the repository.

+If you open the root of the repository in Visual Studio Code, you can build with Ctrl+Shift+B.

 ## Tests
 Tests should be run with changes.
 Before you run tests, make sure you have built the extension.
 Run the following from the root of the repo: